 Prior to the exercise and expiration date of an options contract, purchasers and writers of options may close out their options position(s) by entering into an offsetting transaction in the same option series (type, exchange, underlying Reference Asset, exercise price and expiration).
 A closing purchase transaction cancels out the option writer's position by means of an offsetting purchase of an identical option.
 Similarly, a closing sale transaction cancels out an option purchaser's position by means of an offsetting sale of an identical option.
-In addition, purchasers of exchange-traded options may sell them through the exchange.
-To the extent that an option expires unexercised, the writer earns a gain equal to the premium received in connection with the sale of the option, and the purchaser incurs a loss equal to the premium paid by it in connection with the purchase of the option.

 Transacting in options exposes the Fund to certain risks.
 For example, the skills and techniques applicable to options trading may not be the same as those applicable to trading securities, and the Fund may be adversely affected by the Adviser's inability to accurately predict price movements in Reference Assets.
 To the extent that the Fund uses options on indices to execute its strategy or hedge its portfolio investments, changes in the value of the Reference Asset (i.e., the index) may not correlate perfectly with (predicted) changes in the value of the portfolio.
-Further, options on foreign currencies are typically settled exclusively in the relevant foreign currency, and their value normally depends on the value of such currency relative to the U.S. dollar.
+Further, options on foreign currency relative to the U.S. dollar.
 To the extent that the U.S. options markets are closed while the market for the Reference Asset (foreign currency) is open, significant price and rate movements may occur that are not reflected in the U.S. options market.

 Options transactions are subject to brokerage commissions or spreads, and the usage of options may result in a higher portfolio turnover rate and increased brokerage costs, which could reduce Fund returns.
-In addition, the use of options is subject to regulation, including by the SEC and options exchanges To the extent that the Fund engages in options transactions for hedging, the Fund will be subject to hedging risks.
+In addition, the use of options is subject to regulation, including by the SEC and options exchanges.